 target a minimum maturity level of 3 ("Defined")

-across all 50 standards within [TIMEFRAME].
+across all 50 protocols within [TIMEFRAME].

 Priority areas: Operations (incident response,